Find answers to your plugin questions

 After uploading and activating the plugin you’ll see a link to Bibblio in the WordPress admin’s left menu.
 From there, you’ll be able to create a Bibblio account.

-A content item is a post in your catalogue that you want to provide recommendations to and from.
+A content item is a post imported to Bibblio that you want to provide recommendations to and from.
 Depending on your plan, there’s a limit to the number of content items that can be stored at any time.
 You need a minimum of five posts on your site for the plugin to pull recommendations from.

 This is calculated on a module basis, so choosing a 6-tile layout vs a 1-tile layout won't affect the number.